About Us

 Portada / About Peru / Machu Picchu Information / Citadel of Machu Picchu

-What is Machu Picchu?
+What Is Machu Picchu?

-What does Machu Picchu mean?
+What Does Machu Picchu Mean?

-As one of the most important symbols of the Inca civilization, this ancient citadel has captivated adventurers and history lovers alike.
-Machu Picchu fascinates travelers from around the world with its natural beauty, Inca engineering, ancient history, and cultural value, becoming one of the most admired destinations.
+Machu Picchu draws the attention of many travelers from around the world because of its natural beauty, Inca engineering, history, and cultural value, making it one of the most admired destinations.

 Machu Picchu, wonder of the world

-This Inca citadel is located in the Eastern Cordillera of southern Peru, at 2,430 m a.s.l.
+The Inca citadel is located in the Eastern Cordillera of southern Peru, at 2,430 m.a.s.l.
 (7,972 ft), in the Cusco region.
-It belongs to the Machu Picchu district, in the province of Urubamba, 112.5 km northeast of the city of Cusco.

 History of Machu Picchu

-Discovery of Machu Picchu
+Rediscovery of Machu Picchu

 Flora and Fauna of Machu Picchu